 Temporary Use PermitA Temporary Use Permit (TUP) is a type of permit issued by the ACRD after approval from the Board of Directors that allows a use on a property that would otherwise not be zoned for that use.
 TUPs allow for a short term variance of the Zoning Bylaw for commercial or industrial use.
 A TUP can be issued up to three years (two years in the South Long Beach OCP area) and renewed once for another three years (two in SLB OCP area) after which the property owner would need to either cease to use or apply to rezone to allow the use on a permanent basis.

 Agricultural Land Reserve (ALR) ApplicationsLand within the ALR is governed both by the Agricultural Land Commission (ALC) (link) and ACRD bylaws and policies.
 It is important to familiarize yourself with ALC regulations, policies and bulletins as well as ACRD bylaws and policies before purchasing property within the ALR, purchasing building plans, clearing vegetation (e.g. brush, trees), bringing on fill, removing soil, excavating, or establishing/expanding a use.
 This includes creating new accesses and driveways.
 Review the following agricultural resources first before contacting the ACRD Planning and Development Department to learn more about the use of ALR land, as well as the ALC.
 Most development applications received for properties within the ALR require approval of the ALC prior to Regional District approval.
+More information on agriculture in the ACRD and the agriculture committees is available here (link).
 The ALR Use Regulation (link) identifies uses of ALR land.
 ALR land owners who wish to pursue other uses or to subdivide their property must make an application under the ALC Act (link) and secure approval from the ALC.
 The ALR General Regulation (link) sets out application procedures.
 The ALC provides a wealth of information, as does AgriService BC (link), and the Ministry of Agriculture and Food (link).

 Development PermitsAn OCP (link) may designate areas of land as Development Permit Areas (DPAs) for protection of the natural environment and eco systems, protection for development from hazardous conditions, or establish objectives for the form and character of development.
 Each Electoral Area designates different DPAs.
 There are currently four DPA categories: Riparian Areas Protection, Natural Hazard Areas Protection, Coastal Protection and Form and Character.
 If a property owner is considering construction and/or development within any of the DPAs, approval of a development permit is required.
 Summary of requirements for the development permit application process: